Chrysalis Recordings Acquires Lucinda Williams, Grant Lee Buffalo Catalogs From Warner Music Group

 Diabaté marks Chrysalis' first world music acquisition, signaling the company's increasingly global ambitions.
 The kora virtuoso last hit No. 8 on the World Albums chart in 2014 with Toumani & Sidiki, the album he recorded in collaboration with his son Sidiki Diabaté.

 In contrast, both Grant Lee Buffalo and Dario G last charted in the '90s, and The Swinging Blue Jeans haven’t charted since the '60s.
-This hasn't deterred the Chrysalis team, which sees powerful potential in high-quality reissues and catalog revivals amidst the continued rise of streaming and sync revenue.
+This hasn't deterred Lascelles, who sees powerful potential in high-quality reissues and catalog revivals amidst the continued rise of streaming and sync revenue.

 “I think those albums have been kind of neglected,” said Lascelles, adding that the members of Grant Lee Buffalo in particular were “excited at the idea of getting into business with someone who pays those records some attention and gets them reissued in nice formats, to remind people of what an important band they are.”